What is CLEP?

-- On the day of your test appointment, bring your receipt, two (2) forms of ID*, (a Primary ID and a secondary ID), and the test fee** to Placement Testing in the Warren Building, room 2042.
+- On the day of your test appointment, bring your receipt, two (2) forms of ID*, (a Primary ID and a secondary ID), your CLEP registration ticket, and your receipt from the Cashier's Office to Placement Testing in the Warren Building, room 2042.
 Please do not bring cell phones, books or other materials with you to the testing office.

-- Failure to present appropriate ID, payment or your receipt will cause you to forfeit your test appointment.
+- Failure to present appropriate ID, your registration ticket or your receipt will cause you to forfeit your test appointment.

 *Acceptable forms of identification include: